arschilke/StressedDeserts/README.md

 npm install
 node server.js

+**Note** If the Google map gives you a blue screen the refresh sometime too many request slows the api.
+We are processing over 35000 data points

 ## Inspiration
 During the HopHacks Hackathon, our team was considering the millions of families in the US who live in areas known as “food deserts”.